[Last updated 14th August, 2018]

 A lactulose:mannitol ratio test (also known as LAMA) has become a popular method to assess intestinal permeability (and leaky gut syndrome) in humans (1):

 - Lactulose is large and can only cross the intestinal barrier through a “leaky” pathway or site of damage.
-For this reason it is used to test barrier integrity.
+For this reason it’s used to test barrier integrity.

-- Mannitol, which is 1/3rd as large as lactulose, is can be thought of as a method of measuring surface area.
+- Mannitol, which is one-third as large as lactulose, can be thought of as a method of measuring surface area.

-However, physicians don’t typically use this test because it’s unreliable and does not add much value.
-Even if the test is accurate, there is no evidence that leaky gut causes disease, and therefore it only shows a symptom.
+However, physicians don’t typically use this test because it’s unreliable and doesn’t add much value.
+Even if the test is accurate, there’s no evidence that leaky gut causes disease, and therefore it only shows a symptom.

 It’s like a stool sample that shows blood; blood indicates there is an issue, but blood is not the cause.

-Be weary of websites that provide mail-order lactulose-mannitol tests to detect leaky gut.
-It should not be used as a tool to self-diagnose any condition.
+Be wary of websites that provide mail-order lactulose-mannitol or serum zonulin tests to detect leaky gut.
+Neither should not be used as a tool to self-diagnose any condition.

-Summary: There is a leaky gut test called the lactulose-mannitol ratio test.
-However, it’s not entirely accurate and does not provide any additional information that is useful.
+Summary: There is a leaky gut test called the lactulose-mannitol ratio test, as well as one that assesses serum zonulin levels.
+However, neither are entirely accurate and don’t provide any additional information that is useful.

 Diseases Associated With Leaky Gut